NARI’s Federal Advocacy STRATEGIES 2018

 NARI is a member of the ICC Industry Advisory Committee (IAC).
 Its purpose is to promote public health, safety, and welfare in the build environment by serving as a national forum for the building community to interface with the ICC.

-NARI will work to improve the building codes related to indoor air quality by providing input to the relevant committees of ASHRAE which is the standards organization that will establish and revise the standards found in the code
+NARI will work to improve the building codes related to indoor air quality and energy efficiency by providing input to the relevant committees of ASHRAE which is the standards organization that will establish and revise the standards found in the code

 NARI will also work with interested organizations in support of including the requirement for contractors pulling permits on homes built before 1978 to be RRP Certified.